 The site is nicely designed but, most importantly, it’s simple and clear.

 Here’s the hotel booking page.
 For he sake of space on this page I’ve cropped the room images which were just below the booking form:

 No flash, no movies, well spaced out content (making it easy to read), and clear navigation.

-The result is a fast loading, easily understandable website.
+The result is a fast loading, easily understandable website, that inspires confidence.